-- (a) The University may permit sponsor review and delay (normally not to exceed three months and never to exceed one year), but not denial of publication of results, for one of the following reasons: - If a project involves use of privileged, restricted, or export-controlled data from the sponsor; - If a project is only one task or element of a larger program and the release of result must be coordinated with others; or - If a project involves the development of a process or invention that may be patentable.
-These publications should suitably protect the sponsor's proprietary or confidential input data according to mutually agreed upon contractual requirements and normal standards of professional ethics. - (b) The University may consent to the preparation of privileged reports to a sponsor such as technical reports and other materials produced specifically in satisfaction of a contract, provided that the purpose and the general results of the research remain publishable.
-Such arrangements must be clearly established in the terms of agreement. - (c) The University may permit faculty with appropriate security clearance to have access to classified facilities or to classified information outside the University, provided that such access is necessary to the conduct of the research and that neither the conduct nor the general results of the research are treated as classified within the University. - (d) The University does not agree to participate in classified or export- controlled research, except in rare instances involving national security, exceptional national need, or other special circumstances.
-Proposals for such exceptions must be reviewed and approved by a standing committee of faculty from a broad range of disciplines appointed by the Provost. - (e) Finally, the University does not prohibit its faculty from engaging in individual consulting relationships with external organizations that may involve classified research.
+(a) The University may permit sponsor review and delay (normally not to exceed three months and never to exceed one year), but not denial of publication of results, for one of the following reasons:

+- If a project involves use of privileged, restricted, or export-controlled data from the sponsor; - If a project is only one task or element of a larger program and the release of result must be coordinated with others; or - If a project involves the development of a process or invention that may be patentable.
+These publications should suitably protect the sponsor's proprietary or confidential input data according to mutually agreed upon contractual requirements and normal standards of professional ethics.

+(b) The University may consent to the preparation of privileged reports to a sponsor such as technical reports and other materials produced specifically in satisfaction of a contract, provided that the purpose and the general results of the research remain publishable.
+Such arrangements must be clearly established in the terms of agreement.

+(c) The University may permit faculty with appropriate security clearance to have access to classified facilities or to classified information outside the University, provided that such access is necessary to the conduct of the research and that neither the conduct nor the general results of the research are treated as classified within the University.

+(d) The University does not agree to participate in classified or export--controlled research, or research that otherwise restricts publication or identification of the sponsor, except in rare instances involving national security, exceptional national need, or other special circumstances.
+Proposals for such exceptions must be reviewed and approved by the Vice President of Research, (i) after review and recommendation by a standing committee of faculty from a broad range of disciplines appointed by the Provost, or (ii) in an expedited process without committee review only as specified in the University Policy on International Collaboration and Export Control.

+(e) Finally, the University does not prohibit its faculty from engaging in individual consulting relationships with external organizations that may involve classified research.
 Normal University policies governing consulting activity will apply in all such cases, and care must be taken to prevent the appearance of University participation in the classified research.